alexzhang13/alexzhang13.github.io-old/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Hey!
-I'm a fourth year undergraduate student at Princeton University studying computer science and math.
+I recently graduated from Princeton University studying computer science and math.
+There, I received the <a href="https://www.cs.princeton.edu/news/class-day-department-celebrates-accomplishments-graduates">Phillip Goldman '86 Senior Prize</a> in Computer Science, which is the CS department's highest academic honor awarded to a single student.
+I was also awarded the Outstanding Senior Thesis Prize for my work on augmenting decision-making agents with language capabilities.

 Right now, I'm particularly interested in understanding <b><a href="https://arxiv.org/abs/2311.17593">grounding</a> and <a href="https://arxiv.org/abs/2302.04449">guiding</a> agent behavior in different data modalities</b> to create more reliable, interpretable, and less data hungry AI models.
 I'm also very interested in <b>efficient <a href="https://arxiv.org/abs/2205.14135">training</a> and <a href="https://arxiv.org/abs/2302.01318">inference</a> of AI models</b> at a systems-level, particularly for generative models.

 <ul> <li>I am fortunate enough to be advised by Professor <a
 href="https://www.cs.princeton.edu/~karthikn/">Karthik Narasimhan</a>, Dr. <a